Icinga/icingaweb2-module-director/doc/70-REST-API.md

 {"address": "127.0.0.2", "vars.event": "Icinga CAMP" }
 ```

-Now we get status `200`, changes have been applied:
+We get status `200`, changes have been applied:

 ```
 HTTP/1.1 200 OK